 Let’s get back to the question: should you visit Geneva or Lausanne?
 Visiting either place will be great, as they both have lots of hotels, restaurants, museums, and things to do.
 Moreover, both have picturesque old towns, promenades along lakes, gardens, cathedrals, and shopping areas.

-In my opinion, if you’re visiting Switzerland and want to see other Swiss places, Lausanne is the better choice, either as a base or a day trip.
+In my opinion, if you’re visiting Switzerland and want to see other Swiss places too, Lausanne is the better choice, either as a base or a day trip.
+Lausanne is closer to most other towns, cities, and mountains in Switzerland.
+Geneva, on the other hand, is right at the French border; it is further away than most other places in Switzerland.

-I would only recommend going to Geneva if you were going to France before or after or if you were visiting with an international group.
+I would only recommend going to Geneva if you plan to visit with an international group and prefer partying, shopping, and dining as opposed to sightseeing.
 Lausanne is the better choice for everyone else, whether you’re a couple on their honeymoon, a family with young children, or an older couple who just wants to relax.

-The two cities are comparable in price, so I wouldn’t really use this as a comparison point.
+The two cities are comparable in price, so I wouldn’t use this as a comparison point.

 Advantages of Visiting Geneva